nbe95/nc2ldap/README.md

 ### Software

-In order to make this plugin work, you will want to create a Nextcloud app token, which has no direct file access, instead of using your plain credentials.
+In order to make this plugin work, you will want to create a Nextcloud app token, which has no direct file access, instead of using your plain credentials. :innocent:
-:slightly_smiling_face:

 This ensures that we can grab contact data without damaging any of your Nextcloud files.
 Visit `{NEXTCLOUD_URL}/settings/user/security` and scroll down